nebari-dev/nebari-docs/docs/docs/how-tos/nebari-destroy.md

 ---
 id: nebari-destroy
 title: Destroy your Nebari deployment
-description: A basic overview to destroying your Nebari deployment and associated resources
+description: how to destroy your Nebari deployment and associated resources
 ---

 ## Introduction